-Intermediate drawing.
-Intensification of media exploration with emphasis on the human figure.
+Intermediate Drawing Intensification of media exploration with emphasis on conceptual and thematic development.
 Prerequisite: ART 215.
 May be repeated once for credit.

 ART 317 - Printmaking III

 Exploration of a single print medium as a creative, expression-seeking balance in form and content.
 Prerequisite: ART 311.